Vulnerability disclosure policy

 - Access unnecessary, excessive, or significant amounts of data.

-- Modify data in the Cognite's systems or services (or those of our customers or partners).
+- Modify data in Cognite's systems or services, or data in our customer's or partner's systems or services.

 - Use high-intensity invasive or destructive scanning tools to find vulnerabilities.

-- Attempt any form of denial of service, e.g., overwhelming a service with a high volume of requests.
+- Attempt any form of denial of service, for example, overwhelming a service with a high volume of requests.

 - Disrupt the services or systems of Cognite, our customers, or partners.

-- Submit reports detailing non-exploitable vulnerabilities or reports indicating that the services do not fully align with "best practice," for example, missing security headers.
+- Submit reports detailing non-exploitable vulnerabilities or reports indicating that the services don't fully align with "best practice," for example, missing security headers.

 - Submit reports detailing TLS configuration weaknesses, for example, "weak" cipher suite support or the presence of TLS1.0 support.